What is a Mortgage Guarantor?

 • A guarantor is usually used when the primary borrower meets the income requirements but has some credit-related issues.

-What Is a Guarantor Mortgage?
+What is a Guarantor for a Mortgage?

 Mortgage Guarantor Infographic